Prepositions for Class 6

 • FAQs

-A preposition is a term that demonstrates connection between a noun or pronoun with other words in a sentence.
-It describes where, when, and how something occurs or is positioned in relation to something else.
-Prepositions are used to define things like location, direction, and time.
+Prepositions are words used in sentences to show how a noun or pronoun connects to other words.
+It describes where, when, and how something occurs or is positioned about something else.
+They are used to define things like location, direction, and time.

 Examples: